Neymar joins teammates to watch Brazil's game at World Cup - WHIZ News

-LUSAIL, Qatar (AP) — Injured forward Neymar was at Lusail Stadium on Friday to watch Brazil’s match against Cameroon at the World Cup.
+LUSAIL, Qatar (AP) — Injured forward Neymar was at Lusail Stadium on Friday to watch Brazil’s 1-0 loss to Cameroon at the World Cup, and was expected to start training with the ball again on Saturday.

 It was the first time Neymar joined his teammates at a match since injuring his right ankle last week in Brazil’s opener against Serbia.